co-byte/project-management/README.md

 ## Displaying the Gantt charts

 Run `http-server ./Website -p 8000 --spa` and navigate to `localhost:8000` to view the resulting Gant charts.

+## Explanation of the algorithm

+- Parallel Schedule Generation Scheme
+- Earliest start time (Critical path based) while trying to minimize the concurrent "revealingness" levels at any given time.